jtwy23/seed2cigar/README.md

     at the correct sections.
 I used jQuery to allow the user to click on the navbar headings and land on the correct section instead of the scroller.

+- Navigation Bar - On mobile view the navbar was expanding but not collapsing after the user click on a heading.
+    - Fix - Had to copy the data-toggle="collapse" and data-target="#navbarResponsive" into each of
+    anchor tags.
+This resloved the issue.

 - Landing Page - A button was created for the start of the landing page so a user can press the button and start the experience on Cigar Globe.
 The colour scheme for this button is white but as the rest of the websites buttons will be green this did not suit.